Polyendocrine metabolic ovarian syndrome: Terminology

-The name polycystic ovary syndrome derives from a typical finding on medical images called polycystic ovary morphology.
+The name used until 2026, polycystic ovary syndrome (PCOS), derived from a typical finding on medical images called "polycystic ovary morphology".
 A polycystic ovary has an abnormally large number of developing follicles, looking like many small cysts.
-There are various objections to the name polycystic ovary syndrome: the "cysts" are not truly cysts, but arrested follicles.
-Having many follicles in the ovaries is also not unique to PCOS, and is often seen in women without PCOS, particularly adolescents.
-Furthermore, the name implies that PCOS is a gynecological condition only, rather than a metabolic and endocrine condition.
+There were various objections to the name polycystic ovary syndrome: the "cysts" are not truly cysts, but arrested follicles.
+Having many follicles in the ovaries is also not unique to PMOS, and is often seen in women without PMOS, particularly adolescents.
+Furthermore, the name implied that PMOS is a gynecological condition only, rather than a metabolic and endocrine condition.

-Previous names for PCOS are Stein-Leventhal syndrome and polycystic ovary disease.
-Suggested names include hyperandrogenic (chronic) anovulation, estrogenic ovulatory dysfunction or functional female hyperandrogenism.
-For specific subgroups, suggested names include multi-follicular ovarian disorder for those with polycystic ovary morphology, and metabolic hyperandrogenic syndrome for those meeting the NIH PCOS criteria.
-A majority of clinicians and people with PCOS are in favour of renaming the condition, and, as of 2025, a survey is underway to find a new name.
+Other previous names for PMOS were Stein–Leventhal syndrome and polycystic ovary disease.
+Suggested names included hyperandrogenic (chronic) anovulation, estrogenic ovulatory dysfunction or functional female hyperandrogenism.
+For specific subgroups, suggested names included multi-follicular ovarian disorder for those with polycystic ovary morphology, and metabolic hyperandrogenic syndrome for those meeting the NIH PMOS criteria.
+Following discussions among clinicians and people with PCOS, a majority of whom were in favour of renaming the condition, a survey was launched to find a new name.

+In 2026, an article by Helena Teede and others in The Lancet described the "multistep global consensus process" through which clinicians agreed to rename the condition "polyendocrine metabolic ovarian syndrome" (PMOS).
+The previous term PCOS was considered "inaccurate, implying pathological ovarian cysts, obscuring diverse endocrine and metabolic features, and contributing to delayed diagnosis, fragmented care, and stigma, while curtailing research and policy framing."
+The new term reflects "the condition's multisystem pathophysiology", and is more accurate by omitting cysts.